AcalaNetwork/acala-wiki/karura/crowdloan/faq.md

 No. Check the ways to participate here: [Crowdloan Ways to Participate](https://wiki.acala.network/karura/crowdloan#3-2-ways-to-participate)

+### **What is the minimum amount I can contribute?**

+0.1 KSM if participating from Karura website or Polkawallet
+If you are participating from other apps, check their local policy for minimum contribution.

 ### **How do I find my Kusama address if I already have a wallet?**

 You can find your Kusama address by referring to our guide found [here](https://wiki.acala.network/karura/ksm-address/check-ksm-addr).